vinabi/customer-shopping-trends-analysis/transformation_steps.md

 ## 2. Data Cleaning & Preprocessing
 ### Step 1: Rename Table
-- Renamed the table to `Customer_Shopping_Trends` for clarity and consistency.
+- Renamed the table to `ShoppingTrends` for clarity and consistency.

 ### Step 2: Column Name Refinement
 - Standardized column names to be descriptive and consistent: